-The American Rescue Plan Act of 2021 (ARP) established and the Inflation Reduction Act of 2022 (IRA) extended improvements in access to and affordability of health coverage through the Marketplace by expanding eligibility for Advanced Payments of the Premium Tax Credit (APTC) and increasing the generosity of premium tax credits to consumers who were previously eligible for APTC.
-Instead of no premium tax credits for individuals and families with household income of more than 400%, the new law made premium tax credits available to these families, if they are otherwise eligible.
+The ARP established and the Inflation Reduction Act of 2022 (IRA) extended improvements in access to and affordability of health coverage through the Marketplaces by expanding eligibility for APTC and increasing the generosity of APTCs for previously eligible consumers.
+Instead of no premium tax credits for individuals and families with household income of more than 400%, the new law made premium tax credits available to these families if they are otherwise eligible.
 Additionally, the law caps how much of a family's household income the family needs to pay towards their premiums at 8.5%, based on the cost of the benchmark plan.
 Table 2 shows the percent of annual household income that enrollees are required to spend toward SLCSP premiums before and after the passage of the ARP for PY21.